GLOBAL MARKETS-Stocks reboot after tech problems, Q1 losses loom

 Beijing had said on Wednesday that North Korea’s leader Kim Jong Un had pledged his commitment to denuclearisation at meeting with Chinese President Xi Jinping.

-The dollar index versus a basket of six major currencies was flat at just over 90 after reaching a one-week high of 90.147.
+The dollar index versus a basket of six major currencies was flat at just under 90 after reaching a one-week high of 90.147.

 “Expansionary U.S. fiscal policy should support global trade, but markets will remain attentive to further tensions as the China-U.S. trade saga continues to unfold,” wrote economists at ANZ.